 According to the Bureau of Labor Statistics, there are over 682,000 case managers and social workers in the United States alone.
-The amount of social workers is projected to increase by up to 15% over the next 10 years as needs rise in the social services space.
-This shows us that there is only going to be more of a need of data-driven nonprofit organization to support the growing number of social workers.
+The amount of social workers is projected to increase by up to 15% over the next 10 years as needs arise in the social services space.
+This shows us that there is only going to be more of a need for data-driven nonprofit organizations to support the growing number of social workers.

 Along with organizations needing to be data-driven, these statistics show how critical case management is to the work being done by nonprofit and government organizations and to the larger communities in which they work.

 Actually defining case management, however, can be difficult because there is no single recognized definition.
 A quick search on case management best practices can lead to numerous resources, which while helpful, can be overwhelming, particularly for organizations that are just starting their case management journey or are working with old processes and procedures.
 So, what does case management mean to us and what can it mean for your nonprofit?